 Following is a description of the valuation methodologies used for assets at fair value.
-There have been no changes in the methodologies used at July 31, 2017 and 2016.
+There have been no changes in the methodologies used at July 31, 2018 and 2017.

 - Money market funds: Valued at amortized cost, which approximates fair value. - Corporate debt securities: Certain corporate bonds are valued at the closing price reported in the active market in which the bond is traded.
 Other corporate bonds are valued based on yields currently available on comparable securities of issuers with similar credit ratings.
 When quoted prices are not available for identical and similar bonds, the bond is valued under a discounted cash flows approach that maximizes observable inputs, such as current yields of similar instruments, but includes adjustments for certain risks that may not be observable, such as credit and liquidity risks. - Government debt securities: Certain government debt securities are valued at the closing price reported in the active market in which the individual security is traded.
-Other government debt securities are valued based on yields currently available on comparable securities of issuers with similar credit ratings.
+Other government debt securities are valued based on yields currently available on comparable securities of issuers with similar credit ratings. - Equity securities: Certain equity securities are valued at the closing price reported on the active market on which the individual securities are traded.
+Other equity securities are valued based on quoted prices for similar investments in active or inactive markets or valued using observable market data.